uloamaka/Nodejs_Project_Starter/README.md

 # Nodejs_Project_Starter
-An easy Node.js project starter to make you build or start up a new project x10 faster.
+A standard Node.js project starter to make you build or start up a new project x10 faster.(file folders structure) with authentication(Google / form) inclusive.